 Community Choice Energy (CCE), also called Community Choice Aggregation (CCA), is a program that enables cities and towns to pool (or aggregate) the electricity demand of their communities for the purpose of supplying electricity.
 A CCE buys and/or develops power on behalf of the residents, businesses, and government electricity users in its jurisdiction.
-Many towns are now using CCE as a tool to prioritize the purchase of renewable energy
+Some towns in Massachusetts are now using CCE as a tool to prioritize the purchase of renewable energy.

 CCE is an energy supply model that works with the communities’ existing utilities (Eversource for Amherst and Pelham, and National Grid for Northampton), which continue to deliver power, maintain the grid, provide consolidated billing and other customer services.
 The diagram below depicts how this local energy aggregation model works.

-CCE Plus is a model of Community Choice Energy that offers additional benefits beyond those offered by a basic CCE.
+CCE 3.0 is a model of Community Choice Energy that offers additional benefits beyond those offered by a basic CCE.
 The three priorities of this model are to:

 - purchase energy that is as green as possible while offering competitive rates

 - continually add local distributed energy resources such as solar and wind, and